 The most contested development in Brooklyn has begun to change the heart of the borough.
 The project would be built over and beyond an 8.5-acre railyard, including a basketball arena (for the new Brooklyn Nets, formerly New Jersey Nets) and 16 mostly-residential towers, up to 510 feet tall.
 Three streets have been demapped.

 The project, announced in 2003, was supposed to take a decade.
 Then it was supposed to be finished by 2016.
-Now the target date is 2019, but most people believe it would take much longer.
-Contracts allow the project to linger to 2035.
+Then, contracts signed in 2009 allowed the project to linger to 2035.
 In June 2014, a new schedule was announced: to 2025.

 The much-touted original project architect, Frank Gehry, was dropped in order to "value-engineer" the Barclays Center arena, designed by the firm Ellerbe Becket, which designed Conseco Fieldhouse in Indianapolis, with a pre-rusted metal "skin" by SHoP, a buzzy New York firm.

-SHoP is also designing the first residential tower, due in late 2014 but delayed a year because of production snags,which would be the tallest building ever built via modular construction.
+SHoP is also designing the first residential tower, originally due in late 2014 but delayed a year because of production snags, which would be the tallest building ever built via modular construction.

 Most architecture critics and sports facility mavens have lauded the arena, though neighbors are less positive.
 Still, it's difficult to evaluate the entire unbuilt arena block, much less the full project.
 Initial arena operations provoked some surprises: less traffic than feared, but drivers and limos inundating residential streets, and leaking bass

 from certain concerts, which in 2014 will lead to a new green roof.
 There's been some labor unrest, as the photo below indicates.

 of a potential 25-year buildout.

 "It may surprise some given my developer DNA, that I identify more with Jane Jacobs than Robert Moses," declared MaryAnne Gilmartin, the new CEO of Forest City Ratner, who along with Bruce Ratner astoundingly won the Municipal Art Society's highest honor, the Jacqueline Onassis Medal

 Then again, as critic Paul Goldberger has written, following Jacobs today has less to do with "a physical model for city form than a perceptual model of skepticism."